 How to Clean a Front Loading Washing Machine with Vinegar and Baking Soda

 As a breast cancer survivor, I have become more cautious about the chemicals we use in our house.
 It is impossible to eliminate all chemicals, but if I can, I try to substitute gentler cleaning products in exchange for harsh chemicals.
 This method of cleaning a front loading washing machine involves using water, vinegar, and baking soda.
 I try to stay away from bleach.
+I clean almost everything with vinegar.
 If your washing machine is super dirty and has lots of mildew, you might need to use something stronger than the water, vinegar, baking soda combination.
 Remember, if you choose to use bleach, make sure the room is well ventilated (open doors and windows), wear gloves, and do not use vinegar or ammonia at the same time as bleach.

 - First, prepare a spray bottle with a mixture of half vinegar and half water.
 Get discounted spray bottles here.